Falazi/Lili/README.md

 It features many useful functions, such as `select()`, which is syntactic sugar for `document.querySelector()`.

+When minfied and gzipped, this library is less than 600mb

 There is also the `create()` function, which will let you make an element, give it text, give it an id, append it to another element, and give it a class, all in one function!